Chamechaude via the Jardin

 The route now heads down alongside the cliffs for a couple of hundred metres, and then round the corner onto the western flank.
 The next few hundred metres are along an exposed path on a thin ledge with cliffs above, and cliffs below.
 It's easier enough, but it would be difficult to provide support for anyone who was nervous in such situations.
 The musk orchid may be found here in profusion at the end of July.

 The traverse finishes down a short rock rake.
 A few metres further on, you will see a large calcite boulder at the foot of a gully.
 You are now above where you started your walk.
 The route ascends the impressive gully (easier on the right to start with) for some 10 minutes, before emerging onto the summit slopes.
-This is ascended easily by zigzags at first, but these eventually run out, and the final 50 metres of ascent is a little steep.
+This is ascended easily using the zigzags.

 There is no mistaking the summit ridge - it plummets on the eastern side by a couple of hundred metres.
 As usual, the views are superb, with the cliffs of Dent de Crolles and the Grand Som being particularly impressive.
 You need to be a little careful of fast-flying swifts and low-flying gliders, but it's a good place to sunbathe and admire the view.